WillIWas123/HTTPDiff/README.md

 - Want to create a SQL injection scanner?
 Send a bunch of payloads with random strings for calibration, then send pairs of payloads (e.g. ' or '1'='1 and ' or '1'='2) and check for differences!

 - If you want to brute-force endpoints and directories on a web application, you can start by sending a series of requests to known invalid endpoints.
-The baseline can now be used to determine if any other endpoints behave in a similar way, or are somehow different. ~~Go to [WebCD](https://github.com/WillIWas123/WebCD) for a good example on how to utilize this library.~~ <- This is a work in progress, be patient.
+The baseline can now be used to determine if any other endpoints behave in a similar way, or are somehow different.
+Go to [Diffuzz](https://github.com/WillIWas123/Diffuzz) for a good example on how to utilize this library.

 ## Installation